(This page was last updated January 1, 2017)

 Send email.
 I check email every day at a minimum morning and evening.
 I watch email throughout the day when I'm at the computer.
 If you send an email during the day, expect a reply no later than that evening.
 If you send an email after 7:30 P.M. or so, expect a reply next morning.
 If you don't get a reply as expected, I probably didn't get the email.

-any day, no later than 7:00 PM.
+any day between 5:00 AM and 7:00 PM.
 Leave a message if you don't get an

 answer.
 Be sure to leave your name & number so I can call back.